 An employee’s work status, job duties (including all essential functions), and other responsibilities should remain relatively unchanged in a remote work arrangement.
 Employees with remote work arrangements are required to work productively, meet all job performance standards, and work on campus as needed to meet organizational needs.
 Remote work arrangements are not a permanent substitute for childcare or eldercare arrangements.

-Employees with remote work arrangements must comply with all BYU policies and procedures, including the university’s Dress and Grooming Standards, and all applicable federal, state, and local regulations.
+Employees with remote work arrangements must comply with all BYU policies and procedures, including the university’s Church Educational System Dress and Grooming Principles and Expectations, and all applicable federal, state, and local regulations.
 Hourly employees must comply with all timekeeping and overtime regulations and accurately record hours worked.
 Employees working remotely are expected to protect access to university computer systems and ensure the security, confidentiality, privacy, and integrity of university information and data by complying with the Information Use, Privacy, and Security Policy and Appropriate Use of Information Technology Resources Policy.
 Other than exceptions outlined in the Out-of-State Work Policy, employees approved to work remotely are not authorized to work outside the state of Utah.